SUSTAINABILITY AND GOVERNANCE RESOURCE CENTER

 Additional Resources

-Climate change is a priority issue for our business and, as a global company, we have a long-standing strategy to reduce our carbon footprint.
+As a global company, we aim to focus on reducing emissions in our own operations, including concentrate manufacturing operations and company-owned bottling partners.
 Our approach to climate is threefold: to reduce the impact our business has on the climate, manage risks and impacts climate change has on us, and partner with others to make an even greater contribution.

 We continue to work and develop solutions related to climate-related issues including Greenhouse Gas emissions.
 Our carbon footprint represents total greenhouse gas (GHG) emissions produced directly or indirectly from our company’s activities, broken down into three categories: